trangtran277/Flashcard/README.md

 ## Flashcard

 ### App Description
-Flashcard display a question that once clicked will display the answer.
-To return to the question, click on the answer.
-Users can add their own flashcard by clicking the '+' icon.
-Doing so will display a new screen with arrow (save) button and 'x' (cancel) button.
-After a user type in a question and an answer and click save button, the question will be displayed on the main screen.
+Flashcard app that allows users to create and build their own collection of flashcards.
+Flashcards will be stored and displayed after users close and re-open the app.

 ### App Walk-though